jeffcaradona/applying-node-lessons/api/src/modules/primality/README.md

 ---

 **Summary:**
-This modular design allows you to easily add, test, and select different primality evaluation strategies, balancing speed and rigor as needed.
+This modular design allows you to easily add, test, and select different primality evaluation strategies, balancing speed